November is Diabetes Awareness Month. For November we’ve created a list

 NIDDK Diabetes Toolkit – Take Diabetes to Heart: The National Institute of Diabetes and Digestive and Kidney Diseases have created a toolkit to raise awareness for diabetes.
 This includes flyers and social media posts which can be shared to raise awareness.

-ADA’s FREE Living with Type 2 Diabetes Program: ADA’s program includes six digital, printable journeys to teach how to live well with diabetes; a monthly e-newsletter with tips, stories, and more resources; six free issues of the Diabetes Forecast® magazine; access to an online community and local events.
+ADA’s FREE Living with Diabetes Program: ADA’s program includes six digital, printable journeys to teach how to live well with diabetes; a monthly e-newsletter with tips, stories, and more resources; six free issues of the Diabetes Forecast® magazine; access to an online community and local events.
 (The program is available in both English and Spanish).

 STAT Toolkit: the AMA created a wonderful toolkit to help people prevent diabetes.
 There are many individual resources as well as their toolkit in full available free for download.